Permian Basin Unconventional (ConocoPhillips) TX is a producing unconventional oil field located onshore the US and is operated by ConocoPhillips.

 Production from Permian Basin Unconventional (ConocoPhillips) TX

-The Permian Basin Unconventional (ConocoPhillips) TX unconventional oil field recovered 5.02% of its total recoverable reserves, with peak production expected in 2021.
+The Permian Basin Unconventional (ConocoPhillips) TX unconventional oil field recovered 5.02% of its total recoverable reserves, with peak production in 2021.
 The peak production was approximately 182.29 thousand bpd of crude oil and condensate, 833 Mmcfd of natural gas and 30.99 thousand bpd of natural gas liquids.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2066.
+The field currently accounts for approximately 1% of the country’s daily output.

 Remaining recoverable reserves